chabirani/Hathway-wifi/README.md

 ---

-## Hathway-wifi 🚀
+## 🚀 Overview
-A Spring Boot-based WiFi user management system with REST APIs and MySQL integration.
+**Hathway-wifi** is a backend system for managing WiFi users using Spring Boot and MySQL.
+It provides clean and efficient REST APIs following standard design patterns.

 ---